Man to Men

 1) Honest Review

-Begin with an honest (and oft times painful) review of your past actions and behaviors in light of what you know now.
+Begin with an honest (and oft-times painful) review of your past actions and behaviors in light of what you know now.

 2) Ethical Standards

 Set an ethical standard and compare your past behaviors rigorously to that standard.
 Perhaps include standards such as respectful vs. disrespectful treatment of women, sensitivity to a woman’s personal and cultural position of empowerment/disempowerment, listening to her and responding from having heard her statements of ‘yes’ or ‘no’ as being sufficient without explanation, participating rather than dominating in interactions.
-And, of course… regard of sexual appropriateness, i.e., assertive vs. aggressive behaviors with women in a sexual context.
-Make a list of you have to.
+And, of course… regard to sexual appropriateness, i.e., assertive vs. aggressive behaviors with women in a sexual context.
+Make a list if you have to.